MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: MAZE: Data-Free Model Stealing

 \subsection{Training the Generator Model}

-The generator model $G$ plays the role of synthesizing the queries necessary to perform model stealing.
+The generator model $G$ synthesises the queries necessary to perform model stealing.
 Similar to recent works in data-free KD~\cite{abm,dreaming, data_free_adv_dist}, MAZE trains the generator to produce queries that maximize the disagreement between the predictions of the teacher and the student by maximizing the KL-divergence between $\vec{y_T}$ and $\vec{y_C}$.
-The loss function used to update the model parameters of the generator $\theta_G$ is described by Eqn.~\ref{eq:loss_g}, which we refer to as the \emph{disagreement objective}.
+The loss function used to train the generator model is described by Eqn.~\ref{eq:loss_g}, which we refer to as the \emph{disagreement objective}.

 Training $G$ on this loss function maximizes the disagreement between the predictions of the target and the clone model.
 Since $C$ and $G$ have opposing objectives, training both models together results in a two-player game, similar to \emph{Generative Adversarial Networks}~\cite{gan}, resulting in the generation of inputs that maximize the learning of the clone model.
 By training $C$ to match the predictions of $T$ on the queries generated by $G$, we can perform knowledge distillation and obtain a highly accurate clone model.